msoos/cav2025/README.md

 # What claims can be replicated
 The system allows you to check that:
-* Ganak and all its dependencies can be (and is) built from source
+* Ganak and all its dependencies can be (and is) built from source.
+Note that between Ganak and Ganak2 are only command line options.
+Ganak2 is simply all features turned on, and Ganak is all features turned off.
+All in- between configurations are simply command line options.
 * All source code of all dependencies is open-source
 * All binaries of all other counters are provided as they were provided by their authors to the Model Counting Competition 2024